 How To Calculate Power Consumption On Set

-But how can you calculate the power requirements of all of this equipment in order to know which generator or battery pack to hire?
+From lights and playback to heaters and even a kettle in the production office: there are numerous electrical items on set that consume power.
+How can you calculate the power requirements of all of this equipment in order to know which generator or battery pack to hire?
 How many will you need?
-And what are the cleaner alternatives if you don’t want to hire a traditional carbon emitting generator?
-What’s better – a VOLTstack, a Bluetti, or the latest in greener portable battery technology: the Instagrid ONE max?
+And what are the cleaner alternatives if you don’t want to hire a traditional carbon-emitting generator?
+What’s better – a Wattman 10kWh, a Goat 4.8kWh, or the lightweight battery option the Instagrid ONE max 2.1kWh?

 Our battery power solutions